An article written by Dr Olga Kandinskaia

 What is a Nudge?

 Generally speaking, a nudge is a light touch or push, which is used to attract attention or to point someone in the right direction.
 The Nudge theory is a way of offering small clues that support decision-making.
 It’s not about penalising people financially or limiting their freedom if they don’t act in a certain way.
 Instead, it is about making it easier for them to make a certain decision.
-Simple real life examples would be footprints painted on the floor leading to recycling bins, or putting a few euros in the collection plate before passing it around.
 Placing fruit at the eye level at a school canteen has proven to bring much better results than the direct instruction to children to eat more fruit.
+Other real life examples of nudges would be footprints painted on the floor leading to recycling bins, or putting a few euros in the collection plate before passing it around, or a more recent example of ‘social distancing circles’ painted on the floors in supermarkets and other public places.

 The Nudge theory existed from the mid-1990s, but became famous after the 2008 book by Richard Thaler and Cass Sunstein “Nudge: Improving Decisions about Health, Wealth and Happiness”, where they wrote: “By knowing how people think, we can make it easier for them to choose what is best for them, their families and society.”
-The Nudge theory is one of the latest developments in the field of behavioural economics.
-The latter aims to bring psychology back into economics.
-It was born in the mid-1980s in response to the economists’ claim that all people behave rationally when it comes to economic decisions.
-Behavioural economics tries to identify patterns and circumstances where our choices aren’t perfect – when they are irrational or inconsistent.
-For example, we are loss averse: we fear losing money or status more than we enjoy gaining them.
-We tend to rationalise our opinions, looking for evidence to confirm pre-existing views rather than threaten them.
-We imagine we are more competent – better informed and more skilled – than we actually are.
-These are examples of what we call cognitive errors.
-They mean we make worse decisions than we would if we were meticulously rational.
+The Nudge theory is one of the latest developments in the field of the behavioural economics.

 Nudging in Public Policy